CiscoDevNet/netprog_basics/network_controllers/aci/README.md

 > Reminder: Many network devices leverage self-signed certificates for `https://` APIs.
 Don't forget to turn **OFF** SSL certificate checking within Postman settings.

 ### Python Environment Setup
-It is recommended that this lesson be completed using Python 2.7.
+It is recommended that this lesson be completed using Python 3.*.

+> Note: In the video Python 2.7 maybe mentioned as required or preferred for ACI Toolkit and Cobra.
+With the end of life of Python 2.7 these libraries now support, and recommend, Python 3.x.

 It is highly recommended to leverage Python Virtual Environments for completing exercises in this course.